protontypes/open-sustainable-technology/README.md

 - [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
 - [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
 - [ElexonDataPortal](https://github.com/OSUKED/ElexonDataPortal) - Wrapper for the Balancing Mechanism Reporting Service API to balance power flowing on to and off from the electricity Transmission System in Great Britain.
-- [KoaVTracker](https://gitlab.com/diw-evu/koavtracker) - Energy targets in the coalition agreement of the German government vs. where we stand today
+- [KoaVTracker](https://gitlab.com/diw-evu/koavtracker) - Energy targets in the coalition agreement of the German government vs. where we stand today.

 ## Emissions